While there are many important facts about the process of paying contributions, the following are very key for every employer and employee to know

 - Full Names

-- The ideal and acceptable mode of filing your returns is the electronic format.
+The ideal and acceptable mode of filing your returns is through eNAPSA or NAPSA Mobile app.
 This format has the following benefits:

 - Better Record Management – ease filing & retrieval of data